RBMHTechnology/eventuate/src/sphinx/architecture.rst

        | during command processing.
 Derived state
        | is an in-memory write model, representing
        | the command-side (C) of CQRS.
+       |
+       | An event-sourced actor may also emit new
+       | events during event processing which is
+       | most relevant for :ref:`guide-event-collaboration` use
+       | cases.
      - - :ref:`User guide <guide-event-sourced-actors>`
        - :ref:`Reference <ref-event-sourced-actors>`
        - `API docs <latest/api/index.html#com.rbmhtechnology.eventuate.EventsourcedActor>`_